 In this community, connecting with the local children through children's ministry is an important part of what we do each day.
 Teams coming to this community must expect to participate in Kids Club.
 Experience Mission will provide the curriculum for your team's use.
 This Kids Club curriculum will be sent out to Team Leaders in the spring via email.
 Your team may be asked to participate in multiple Kids Club programs and avenues of ministering to children.

 Teams will be responsible to bring the craft supplies needed for their specific crafts and should budget appropriately.
 While we do our best to make sure the craft materials are cost-effective, teams may feel free to augment any materials to make them more suitable for their budget.
-Experience Mission will supply scissors, staplers, paper hole punches, and rulers.
+Experience Mission will supply scissors, staplers, and paper hole punches.
 There are plenty of opportunities to connect with local children through games like soccer or Frisbee.
 Tuck in a hacky sack, football, or jump rope as they are sure to come in handy.

 * Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.

 Due to staffing limitations and varying school schedules in our community locations, Kids Club and Evening Gathering are not offered during spring break trips.
-We do encourage teams to come prepared to spend some casual free time with the local children playing games etc. Teams should plan to prepare their own worship and devotional materials for trips from February-May.
+We do encourage teams to come prepared to spend some casual free time with the local children playing games etc. Teams should plan to prepare their own worship and devotional materials for trips from January-May.

 With a total population of just 300,000 people, Belize is the most sparsely populated country in Central America and among the least densely populated in the world.
 While English is the only official language in Belize, the country has attracted thousands of immigrants from neighboring Spanish-speaking countries, leaving it with an eclectic mix of Latin American, Afro-Caribbean, and Mayan cultures.